xmi1an/bca/Semester-1/C-Language/README.md

 CP
 C

-47. Write a C program to find maximum & minimum value from the given array.
+## 47. Write a C program to find maximum & minimum value from the given array.

-48. Write a C program to find next minimum from the given array.
+## 48. Write a C program to find next minimum from the given array.

-49. Write a c program to input N and find out the sum, average, max, min, total even no and total odd no. [with out use of array]
+## 49. Write a c program to input N and find out the sum, average, max, min, total even no and total odd no. [without use of array].

-50. Write a c program to input N no and find out the sum, average, max, min, total even no and total odd no. [using array]
+## 50. Write a c program to input N no and find out the sum, average, max, min, total even no and total odd no. [using array]

 51. Write a c program to display the two matrix on screen and perform the addition of two matrix and print on screen.